Tracy Smothers: Extreme Championship Wrestling (1997–1999)

+Return to World Wrestling Federation (1999–2000)

+On July 11, 1999, Smothers returned to the WWF using his real name as he lost to former Freebird Michael Hayes on Shotgun Saturday Night aired July 17.
+This time he worked as a jobber losing to the likes of Rikishi, Chaz, Tazz and Val Venis on Shotgun Saturday Night, Sunday Night Heat and Jakked.
+His final match in the WWF was on June 20, 2000 in a dark match for Sunday Night Heat losing to Scott Vick.

+Later that year he worked for WWF's developmental territory Memphis Championship Wrestling until November 2000.

+Return to World Championship Wrestling (2000)

+Smother made a one night return to WCW on January 5, 2000 losing to The Barbarian on WCW Worldwide which aired on January 29.

 IWA Mid-South (1996–2010, 2016–2019)

 Smothers would spend most of his career in IWA Mid-South starting in 1996.
 His appearances remained sporadic over the next few years, but he wrestled and defeated such opponents as Flash Flanagan, J. C. Ice, and Bull Pain.
-On September 11, 1997 he defeated Pain to win the IWA Mid-South Heavyweight Title, but would lose it the following day to fellow WWF roster member Salvatore Sincere.
+On September 11, 1997, he defeated Pain to win the IWA Mid-South Heavyweight Title, but would lose it the following day to fellow WWF roster member Salvatore Sincere.
 After wrestling a handful of shows in 1998 and 1999 for IWA Mid-South, Smothers became a full-time regular, and on August 18, 2001, he unsuccessfully challenged Trent Baker for the IWA Mid-South Heavyweight Title at Night The Lights Went Out In Charlestown.

 Smothers then reunited with a former tag team partner, Chris Hambrick, as Southern Comfort, defeating The Second City Saints (CM Punk & Colt Cabana) in the finals of a tournament to win the IWA Mid-South Tag Team Championship, but their reign only lasted a day.
 He participated at the Ted Petty Invitational in September 2008, where he lost to Dave Taylor in the first round.
 On October 19, during the Double Death Tag Team Tournament, Smothers and Corporal Robinson faced Cult Fiction's Vulgar Display of Power, Brain Damage and Deranged, managed by Halfbreed Billy Gram.
 Smothers turned on his partner and joined Cult Fiction.
 Smothers' appearances became infrequent, but he continued to wrestle for IWA until 2010.

 In 2016, Smothers returned to IWA Mid-South after a six-year hiatus.
 On October 6 at IWA Mid-South's Mid-South 20th Anniversary Show, Smother defeated JJ Garrett to win the IWA Mid-South Championship but lost it to Mitch Page on December 22 at the IWA Mid-South Winter Tryout Show.
 On February 28, 2019, he attempted to regain the IWA Mid-South Championship but was defeated by Aaron Williams at The Heartbreak Ends event.